James R. Martin, Jr., PhD

 - I am primarily interested in voting, the study of government cabinets, elections and electoral systems, but am also interested in democratization.
 I have extensively studied Eastern and Western Europe, but have also researched party systems in Africa, Latin America and the Middle East.
 While I am trained in quantitative analysis included MLE and Social Network Analysis techniques, I value context and view qualitative insights as key to the development of theory and have learned quite a bit about qualitative research since arriving at Creighton.

 Current Research Projects

 - My current research involves three projects: the first two examine the influence of gender, experience, and other aspects of personal identity on tangible manifestations of government cabinet.
 These include government formations, survival, and legislative production in parliamentary systems.
 The third project examines the influence of immigration of various sorts on party systems in democracies.
-I also continue to conduct assessment research regarding teaching and learning outcomes.
+I also continue to conduct SOTL assessment research regarding teaching and learning outcomes.
 Finally, a new project, supported by a Haddix grant with Dr. Candace Bloomquist, is investigating the phenomenon of trust within institutions of education.

 Grant Funding Received